|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 As you can well see, Jason's reaction indicates that he feels she has betrayed their relationship and rejected him.
 He has now reached the point where leaving her to go to his own home will mean relinquishing an immediate enjoyment and, perhaps, someone he thought was a friend.
 Morgan, who acted in good faith on her feelings of warmth and affection for Jason, has thus unwittingly fostered detrimental, rather than constructive, dependence.
 Her subsequent attempts to explain her sudden withdrawal may have profound, lasting effects on Jason.
 Instead of being a friend and confidant, as he had hoped, she will become just another of a long line of rejections he has experienced.
 He has relied on her more than she had intended or was able to manage.

-With that in mind, now that we have explored numerous areas of setting ethical boundaries with clients on these two CDs, is there one area that stands out in your mind as a possible red flag for you?
-Think of the boundaries you are setting regarding your : Attitudes; Personal Needs; Defense Mechanisms; Security vs. Growth; Setting Boundaries with Tempo; Nonverbal Communication; Acceptance that leads to Expectation; Self-Determination; Friendship versus Partnership; Counter Transference; Judgments; Focus; Partialization; Advice Giving; Promises; Confrontation; Manipulation; and Referrals.
+With that in mind, now that we have explored numerous areas of setting ethical boundaries with clients, is there one area that stands out in your mind as a possible red flag for you?
+Think of the boundaries you are setting regarding your: Attitudes; Personal Needs; Defense Mechanisms; Security vs. Growth; Setting Boundaries with Tempo; Nonverbal Communication; Acceptance that leads to Expectation; Self-Determination; Friendship versus Partnership; Counter Transference; Judgments; Focus; Partialization; Advice Giving; Promises; Confrontation; Manipulation; and Referrals.

 If you feel you are in danger of violating an ethical boundary with a client or are currently violating a boundary, how can you change the situation?
 If you feel you cannot change the situation, what would be an appropriate referral?